ParkerMedlin/LotNumGenerator-Macros/Update_Notes.md

 # Update Notes

+### 12-15-2021
+ - Made the issue sheet generator function faster by a factor of approximately 1000 by using an array instead of copypasting back & forth between windows.
+Also eliminated need for userform dictating to select line.

 ### 12-13-2021
  - Added incrementor functionality to the CopyLast() function
 	 - Issue arose when Shawn went to make multiple copies of a blend without first using the plus sign to make the first lot number.
 JRD pointed out that it probably makes more sense to change the program.